wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 <h2 id="Lab 5">Lab 5 Combinational Logic Family, Wire, Sequential Logic</h2>

 This lab serves as the last regular lab for this course.
 Here, the students are expected to examine the remaining concepts that haven't verified in the previous labs.
-No custom example script is provided for this lab since students are expected to have fimarlized with the SPECTRE design.
+No custom example script is provided for this lab since students are expected to have fimilarized with the SPECTRE design.

 A select subset of new commands are used in this lab: